 Smartphone Alternatives

-With landlines mostly a thing of the past, parents are seeking ways to get in touch with their kids, even as they choose to delay smartphone ownership.
+With traditional landlines mostly a thing of the past, parents are seeking ways to get in touch with their kids, even as they choose to delay smartphone ownership.
 This is a very real need.
 And we support this need to communicate.

-Regardless of which device you choose for your child, you should establish a family media plan and basic phone etiquette rules, like no devices in bedrooms, at the dinner table or in the car.
+Regardless of which device (if any) you choose for your child, you should establish a family media plan and basic phone etiquette rules, like no devices in bedrooms, at the dinner table or in the car.
 Another easy rule: People Come First.
 You can find examples of Family Media Plans and other suggestions right here on our site.

 While we do not endorse any of these products, we have done a tiny bit of research for you and listed some options here.
 Please know that technology is quickly changing and these products come and go.
 If you find a product that works for your family, let us know by emailing us.